 Lindsey E. Richland, Ph.D.

-Dr. Lindsey Richland (she/her) is an Associate Professor at the University of California, Irvine in Irvine, California.
+/Dr. Lindsey Richland (she/her) is a Professor and Associate Dean in the School of Education at the University of California, Irvine in Irvine, California.
 She specializes in research on pre-testing, children’s reasoning, and mathematical thinking.
 She earned her Ph.D. from the University of California, Los Angeles in 2003.

 As Director of the UCI Science of Learning Lab, Dr. Richland integrates psychological inquiry with a commitment to ecological validity, utilizing creative methodologies to examine the development of thinking and reasoning in home and schools.
 In addition, she examines the contributions of stress, identity threat, socialization, culture, and pressure on cognitive processing and learning.